Hollywood, Los Angeles: Radio and television

 KNX was the last radio station to broadcast from Hollywood before it left CBS Columbia Square for a studio in the Miracle Mile in 2005.

 On January 22, 1947, the first commercial television station west of the Mississippi River, KTLA, began operating in Hollywood.
 In December of that year, The Public Prosecutor became the first network television series to be filmed in Hollywood.
-Television stations KTLA and KCET, both on Sunset Boulevard, are the last broadcasters (television or radio) with Hollywood addresses, but KCET has since sold its studios to the Church of Scientology on Sunset, and plans to move to another location.
+Television stations KTLA and KSCN-TV, both on Sunset Boulevard, are the last broadcasters (television or radio) with Hollywood addresses; KCET has since sold the former KCET Studios to the Church of Scientology in 2011, and relocated to The Pointe in Burbank in 2012.
 KNBC moved in 1962 from the former NBC Radio City Studios at the northeast corner of Sunset Boulevard and Vine Street to NBC Studios in Burbank.
 KTTV moved in 1996 from its former home at Metromedia Square on Sunset Boulevard to West Los Angeles, and KCOP left its home on La Brea Avenue to join KTTV at the modern-day Fox Television Center.
 KCBS-TV and KCAL-TV moved from their longtime home at CBS Columbia Square on Sunset Boulevard to a new facility at CBS Studio Center in Studio City.